Jabed-Akhtar/Jabed-Akhtar/README.md

 👋 Hi, I’m Jabed-Akhtar.
 I am currently studying Mechatronics and Robotics (M.Sc.) at Frankfurt University of Applied Sciences.
 I am also working as working student at Continental Autonomous Mobility Germany GmbH.

 I am very much interested in Microcontrollers (MCUs).
 I have worked with Microcontroller Boards such as stm32f4-discovery-board, stmf70-nucleo-board, esp32, etc. I keeps working with MCUs related projects as hobby.
 I have good knowledge of IoT and intermediate knowledge of AI/CI (Computational Intelligence).
-Main focused field is Autonomous driving and robotics (mobile robots).
+Main focused field is Autonomous driving <a href="https://www.flaticon.com/free-icons/autonomous-car" title="autonomous car icons">Autonomous car icons created by srip - Flaticon</a> and robotics (mobile robots).

 Feel free to contact me, if you are interested in such fields and want to do projects together.
 I will be more than happy to do such projects together as a team.